an introductory guide to maturity and identity maturation

 In the past, maturity was often equated with fitting in with other so-called “normal” adults.
 However, later research suggested that maturity at later stages might actually set us apart from others, as we grow in idiosyncratic ways that don't always align with the norm.

-what is the adult development model?
+what is adult development?

 At Aephoria, our adult development model combines Constructive Development Theory, integral philosophy, and existential philosophy to offer a comprehensive view of human growth.

 Informed by Susanne Cook-Greuter's work, our development model views maturity as a series of evolving stages, with none 'better' or 'worse' than the other.
-Each stage adds value in its own right and is essential to our evolution.
-There is no stage to universally aspire to, and each person's maturity journey is unique.
+Each stage adds value in its own right and is essential to our evolution.There is no stage to universally aspire to, and each person's maturity journey is unique.
 However, some stages are more useful in some contexts and roles than others.

-The inclusion of existential philosophy in our model allows us to notice how people at each stage have unique existential challenges that must be met for them to grow.
 The work of liberation theorist and existentialist Steve Biko brings in the idea that the more varied our identities inside, the more we can connect to varied identities and situations outside.

 This means we can hold more perspectives and handle differences, diversity, and inclusion more easily.
 It means we have more powerful ways of understanding the world and an increase in agency as we discover how to shift our outside worlds.